 Many elderly people have discovered that pets satisfy their greatest needs, and.
 According to Dr. Leo Bustad, “Pets have been found to decrease loneliness in the elderly, give a person something to care for, something to watch and perhaps play with, something that provides a sense of security, something that stimulates some degree of exercise…above all, something that necessitates maintaining some kind of daily routine.

 “The Health Benefits of Pets” (NTH Technology Assessment Workshop)

 The cumulative weight of studies strongly suggests that psychosocial benefits can be gained from animal visitation programs (at nursing home and health centers)…For example, the presence of animals in institutional settings is associated with the tendency of older persons to smile and talk more, reach out toward people and objects, exhibit more alertness and attention, and experience more symptoms of well-being and less depression.

 With all these positive benefits for both the Senior Pet and Pet Owner, adopting a pet seems like a wonderful way to help improve the lives of our senior citizens.
-Please check out our adoptions page and look for the S4S logo.
+Please visit the Prince William County Animal Shelter and look for the S4S logo.

 We want to thank the LUCAS Cares Spay/Neuter Fund for paying the spay/neuter fees on behalf of our senior adopters.